 Advanced Military Research - 20th Century Conflict (325)

-This three-week course builds upon the material of Your Military Ancestors (course 224), looking at the records available for Twentieth Century conflict in more detail.
-We include the two world wars, the Boer War, the Korean War and other post-war conflicts including for men who undertook National Service.
+This three-week course builds upon the material of Your Military Ancestors (224), looking at the records available for Twentieth Century conflict in more detail.
+We include the two world wars, the Boer War, the Korean War and other conflicts including records for men who undertook National Service.

 Some of the sources we consider may already be familiar to you, but many of them won't be.
 We look at all the records available to research the men and women who served in the two world wars.
 Many of the records are online for the First World War but this is not the case for the Second World War.
 We will look at interpreting records and discuss records that have recently been put online or which are being digitised at present.